python-lsp/python-lsp-server/vscode-client/README.md

 To view a language server's stderr output in VSCode, select View → Output.
 To debug further, see the "Hacking on this extension" section below.

-After updating the binary for a language server (during development or after an upgrade), just kill the process (e.g., `killall pyls`).
+After updating the binary for a language server (during development or after an upgrade), just kill the process (e.g., `killall pylsp`).
 VSCode will automatically restart and reconnect to the language server process.

 > **Note for those who use VSCode as their primary editor:** Because this extension's functionality conflicts with other VSCode extensions